Article updated April 2024.

-Here we address the four key value drivers of cloud-native PLM (Product Lifecycle Management) that create financial predictability and savings for hardware companies.
+Here, I address the four key value drivers of cloud-native PLM (Product Lifecycle Management) that create financial predictability and savings for hardware companies.

-• Access updated and accurate BOMs.
+2. Access updated and accurate BOMs.
 Reduces costly mistakes and improves the handoff of products along the internal production line.

-Hardware manufacturers are always seeking ways to decrease the costs of rapid product development cycles as well as increase the predictability of hardware production.
-With many such companies adopting cloud-based design solutions (such as Onshape), to achieve these goals, the next natural progression is to include cloud-native Product Lifecycle Management (PLM).
+Hardware manufacturers are constantly seeking ways to decrease the costs of rapid product development cycles and increase the predictability of hardware production.
+Many companies adopt cloud-based design solutions (like Onshape) to achieve these goals.

 Cloud-native PLM provides more efficient product development for hardware companies in the following ways: